 Interest rate risk is the risk that changes in interest rates of debt securities will adversely affect the fair value of an investment.
-The price of a debt security typically moves in the opposite direction of the change in interest rates.
-The School District does not have a formal deposit policy that limits maturities as a means of managing exposure to potential fair value losses arising from increasing interest rates.
+The price of a debt security typically moves in the opposite direction of the change in interest rate.
+The County does not have a formal investment policy that limits investment maturities as a means of managing its exposure to potential fair value losses arising from future changes in interest rates.